There’s a growing community of people who are getting fit while doing good.

 In his own words: “It became like a treasure hunt.
 We were running, laughing and having fun.
 Others saw us and said they wanted to join in.
 Then the whole thing just went bananas.”

 The now-global movement gained popularity via social media and organized plogging events, including on Earth Day and World Cleanup Day.
 Some 2,000,000 people are estimated to plog daily.
-It’s even been made an official word in the English dictionary.
+It’s even been made an official word in the Oxford English Dictionary.

 My plogging experience so far – an accidental plogger